hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Add book / volume / page / reception number to value extrapolation in Document class??
 - [ ] Generalize 'clear_search' functions to use a loop of the input ids
 - [ ] In order to make the above work, 'button ids' need to be separate from 'input ids' in 'transform_document_list' functions and 'Document' class
+- [ ] Update 'display_document_list' to show all available attributes attached to a document

 ### Class To Do